dustinspecker/generator-ng-poly/README.md

 [?]
 Want to use named functions instead of anonymous?
 [?]
 Where should unit tests be saved?
 [?]
 Which is the preferred test scripting language?
 [?]
+Which is the preferred unit testing framework?
-Which is the preferred testing framework?
+[?]
+Which is the preferred e2e testing framework?
 [?]
 Which is the preferred style language?
 [?]
 Should Polymer support be enabled?
 [?]
 Should a framework be setup?